datasciencecampus/coffee-and-coding-ldn/README.md

 Github repo for more information https://github.com/datasciencecampus/coffee-and-coding.

-Would you like to collaborate ? or learn more ?
-Please email hillary.juma@ons.gov.uk for more info.
+Would you like to collaborate or learn more ?
+Please email hillary.juma@ons.gov.uk for more information.

 ## Coffee & Coding Schedule